Iridescent: A Framework Enabling Online System Implementation Specialization: Evaluation

 Compile-time optimizations often produce more performant code.
 These compile time optimizations include constant propagation, loop unrolling, dead-code elimination, and use of vectorization instructions.
-With \sys, we can enable compile time optimizations at runtime.
+With \sys, we can enable compile time optimizations using runtime data.

-\fakepara{\sys enables Cascading Compiler Optimizations.} First, we show the potential benefits of enabling compile-time optimizations at runtime for the MMulBlockBench microbenchmark shown in \autoref{tab:mmul_hw}.
-Specifically, for the workload $N=64$, we compare the performance of keeping the optimal block size,$B$, as a runtime parameter to that of converting it into a constant at runtime using \sys.
-For both configurations, we execute the function for a fixed number of times and measure the amount of cycles spent for executing 1 execution of the function. \autoref{tab:mmul_compilation} shows the benefit for converting $B$ into a compile-time constant for different hardwares.
-For each hardware, we get at least 50\% reduction in consumed cycles, and greater than 240\% reduction in consumed cycles for four of the five operating conditions.
+\fakepara{\sys enables cascading compiler optimizations.} First, we show the potential benefits of enabling compiler optimizations at runtime for the MMulBlockBench microbenchmark in \autoref{tab:mmul_hw}.
+Specifically, for the workload $N=64$, we compare the performance of keeping the optimal block size, $B$, as a runtime parameter to that of converting it into a constant at runtime using \sys, thus enabling downstream compiler optimizations.
+For both configurations, we execute the function a fixed number of times and measure the number of cycles spent per function execution. \autoref{tab:mmul_compilation} shows the benefit of converting $B$ into a compile-time constant for different machines.
+For each machines, we get at least 50\% reduction in cycles, and greater than 240\% reduction in cycles for four of the five operating conditions.
 This improvement is a direct impact of \sys's specialization allowing different compiler optimizations to cascade and combine together to produce a more efficient version of the code.
-In this specific case, the specialization of $B$ allows the JIT compiler to first easily unroll the loops in the matrix multiplication function and then replace multiple instructions with more optimized vector instructions.
+In this specific case, the specialization of $B$ allows the JIT compiler to first easily unroll the loops in the matrix multiplication function and then leverage optimized vector instructions.